sensorlab/sna-lgtc-support/README.md

  * `dtb` - Compiled device tree blobs.
  * `vesna-snc-boot` - Debian package with a systemd service that boots the VESNA SNC guest board after the host boots.
+ * `wlconf` - Configuration for the TI WL1837 wi-fi module.